makam2901/job-search/README.md

 - <u>**Application Selection**</u>: To begin, select a project from the sidebar.
 This feature requires a finalized resume, so it will only activate for projects where you have completed Step 5 in the `Applications` tab.

+- <u>**Job Description Display**</u>: The saved job description automatically loads and displays in a read-only format for reference.

+- <u>**Contact Email Selection**</u>: Choose from multiple email addresses (e.g., different professional emails) to include in your cover letter signature.

 - <u>**AI-Powered Drafting**</u>: The tool automatically pulls your finalized resume data and the saved job description.
 You can add extra instructions or points of emphasis for the AI.

 - <u>**Content Generation**</u>: Click Generate Cover Letter, and the AI will write a full-length cover letter that creates a persuasive narrative, connecting your key achievements to the employer's needs.

+- <u>**Live PDF Preview**</u>: View the complete cover letter with proper formatting, signature, and selected email address in a PDF-like preview.

+- <u>**Real-time Updates**</u>: Change the contact email or additional details to see the preview update immediately without regenerating content.

-- <u>**Review and Save**</u>: The generated text appears in an editor where you can make final adjustments.
+- <u>**Review and Save**</u>: The generated text appears in a preview where you can see the final formatted version.
 Once satisfied, clicking Save will create a `CoverLetter_{Your_Name}`.pdf file within your project folder.

+- <u>**Download PDF**</u>: After saving, download the finalized cover letter PDF for your application.

 #### <u>User Journey Example (Cover Letter Tab)</u>:

 9. Now that his resume for "Innovate Inc." is finalized, Alex clicks on the `Cover Letter` tab.
 10. The workspace loads, automatically pulling in the job description for the Data Scientist role.
+11. He selects his preferred contact email from the dropdown (he has multiple professional emails for different purposes).
-11. In the `Additional Details` text box, he writes, "Please highlight my experience in deploying models on GCP, as mentioned in the projects."
+12. In the `Additional Details` text box, he writes, "Please highlight my experience in deploying models on GCP, as mentioned in the projects."
-12. He clicks Generate Cover Letter.
+13. He clicks Generate Cover Letter.
 The AI drafts a professional letter that tells a story about his past successes and explicitly links them to the requirements in the job description.
+14. Alex sees the complete cover letter preview with his signature and selected email address.
+He can change the email dropdown to see how it looks with different contact information.
-13. Alex reads the generated letter, is pleased with the result, and clicks Save.
-A polished CoverLetter_Alex.pdf is immediately saved to his project directory, ready for the application.
+15. Satisfied with the result, he clicks Save to generate the final PDF.
+A polished CoverLetter_Alex.pdf is immediately saved to his project directory.
+16. He then clicks Download PDF to get the file ready for his application.
-### 2.2 Cold Email Generation (`Email` Tab)
+### 2.3 Cold Email Generation (`Email` Tab)
 This tab helps you craft personalized outreach emails for your finalized applications.

 - <u>**Application Selection**</u>: Select a finalized application from the sidebar.
 The tool will automatically pull the corresponding job and resume data.
-- Contact Details: Enter the name, email, and LinkedIn URL of the recruiter or hiring manager.
+- <u>**Contact Details**</u>: Enter the name, email, and LinkedIn URL of the recruiter or hiring manager.
 - <u>**AI-Powered Generation**</u>: The AI uses the contact's LinkedIn profile (if provided), the job description, and your finalized resume to generate a personalized cold email that highlights your most relevant qualifications.
 - <u>**Email Composer**</u>: The generated subject and body appear in an editable composer, allowing you to make final tweaks.
 - <u>**Actions**</u>: